Dollar soars as U.S. jobs data fuels Fed taper talk

 "I have been dismissive of a December taper from the Federal Reserve and now it looks like a possibility," he said.

-The dollar index .DXY, which tracks the greenback against a basket of six currencies, rose 0.5 percent to 81.242, with the peak on the day a near two-month high of 81.482.
+The dollar index, which tracks the greenback against a basket of six currencies, rose 0.5 percent to 81.242, with the peak on the day a near two-month high of 81.482.

 The euro fell 0.4 percent to $1.3362, having hit a session low of $1.3316, according to Reuters data, still above a seven-week low of $1.3295 struck on Thursday.